Summer 2026 Courses

 Students may enroll in lower-division OR upper-division/graduate courses, but not both.
 Laboratory/field experiences are required for all courses.
-One summer term (10 credits) at the WWU Rosario Beach Marine Laboratory is required for WWU biology majors during which at least one upper-division, marine-oriented course must be taken.
+One summer term (10 credits) at the WWU Rosario Beach Marine Laboratory is required for WWU biology majors.
+WWU marine biology majors are required to take two summer terms at RBML (20 total credits) during which all courses taken must be marine-oriented.

 Lower-Division Courses